DeyaanAgrawal/Financial-Data-Analysis-Tool/README.md

-# Financial-Data-Analysis-Tool
-A Python project analyzing business performance using NumPy

 # Financial Data Analysis Tool (Python, NumPy)

 This project analyzes monthly revenue and expenses to calculate profit, taxes, and profit margins using NumPy.